G-Milzink/CI_PP2_GS/README.md

 ### JavaScript Validation

 JSHint JavaScript Validation Service was used to validate the Javascript files.
-No issues of importance where found.
+No problems where reported.

+A single warning was generated for contact.js flagging "emailjs" as an undefined variable.
+This is part of the Emailjs integration and refers to the emailjs specific script wic is loaded by contact.html before loading contact.js

 <details><summary>rps.js</summary>
 <img src="docs/validation/js/rps_js_valid.webp">